Obstetrics and Gynecology

 Preterm labor can be precipitated by chorioamnionitis which should be suspected in women with fever and uterine tenderness.
 If chorioamnionitis is suspected, an amniocentesis may be considered to assess intra-amniotic infection by evaluation of the amniotic fluid for the presence of white blood cells, glucose content, gram stain and culture indicative of bacterial infection.
 Amniocentesis can also be used to determine fetal lung maturity.

-An ultrasound evaluation of the fetus may also be useful when admitting an obstetric patient; this should include assessment of fetal presentation, placental location, amniotic fluid index and estimated fetal weight.
+An ultrasound evaluation of the fetus may also be useful when admitting an obstetric patient; this should include assessment of fetal presentation, placental location, maximum vertical pocket of amniotic fluid and estimated fetal weight.

 Before treatment is undertaken, the diagnosis of preterm labor must be established.
 Also, when presented with a patient with preterm labor, it is important to determine whether prolongation of the pregnancy would result in harm to either the fetus or the mother.
 For example, in cases of chorioamnionitis or non-reassuring fetal status, we would not recommend prolongation of the pregnancy.

-Patients between 34 and 36 weeks should also be evaluated for the etiology of PTL, though neither tocolyzed nor given steroids.
+Patients between 34 and 36 weeks should also be evaluated for the etiology of PTL, though not tocolyzed.
+Steroids can be considered, but their administration should not delay an indicated delivery.

 If delivery is considered imminent, GBS prophylaxis with antibiotics should be started unless GBS status is known to be negative based on a recent rectovaginal swab.